joinpursuit/Pursuit-Core-iOS/lessons/unit9/syntax/README.md

 }
 ```

 ### while loops

 Pretty much the same.
-The condition has to be in quotes, and if the block is one line, then curly braces are optional.
+The condition has to be in parentheses, and if the block is one line, then curly braces are optional.

 ### do-while loops

 Pretty much the same as Swift's `repeat-while` loops, since `do` is a reserved keyword for `try`.
 Since objc doesn't have that, it's called `do-while` here.
 The condition has to be in quotes.

 ### Switch Statements

 Generally the same as with Swift with one key difference.
 The only difference is that `fallthrough` is default in objc for all cases, so you need to `break` unless you intentionally want that.